socketio/socket.io-website/source/_posts/20150120-native-socket-io-and-android.md

 - Other features of this app.
 They are just implemented with `emit()`, `on()` and `off()`.

-- The details of Socket.IO Java Client.
-It supports all the features JS client does.
+- The [documentation](https://socketio.github.io/socket.io-client-java/installation.html) of the Java Socket.IO client

 - Many other great Socket.IO implementations created by the community!